flagsibh/impersonate-authenticator/README.md

-# impersonate-authenticator
+# impersonate-grant-type

-A implementation of a custom inbound authenticator.
+A implementation of a custom grant type.
 Compatible with WSO2 Identity Server 5.10.0.

 What happens here is... person A is allowed to impersonate B, if person A has a special role to impersonate others and if person B let others with the special role to impersonate him.

-With the WSO2 Identity Server, we can achieve this by writing a custom authenticator.
-We can implement by coupling to a existing authenticator or as a decoupled authenticator.
+With the WSO2 Identity Server, we can achieve this by writing a custom grant type.
-However I have implemented this as a coupled authenticator with basic authenticator.
-Reason behind this was the person I want to impersonate is sent in a query parameter (`?impersonatee=userb`).

 ## Implementation